MaterializeInc/materialize/doc/user/content/overview/materialize-cdc.md

 {"com.materialize.cdc.progress":{"lower":[3],"upper":[10],"counts":[{"time":4,"count":1},{"time":5,"count":2}, {"time": 6, "count": 1}]}}
 ```

 Even if Materializes receives the updates in an order different from the order in which they were transmitted, it will be able to reorder the updates by  `time`.
-Additionally, the progress messages tell Materialize to expect one update for timestamp `4`, two updates for timestamp `5`, and one update for timestamp `6`.
-If, for example, there are two identical updates for timestamp 4, Materializes determines that this is a duplicate entry and discards one update.
+Additionally, the progress updates tell Materialize to expect one updated record for timestamp `4`, two updated records for timestamp `5`, and one updated record for timestamp `6`.
+If, for example, there are two identical updated records for timestamp 4, Materializes determines that this is a duplicate entry and discards one update.